Visit our internal preamp site

 A common misconception is that this is just a jack where you plug the bass in and turn a volume knob – it is, but it’s really much more.
 This is the first block in building what is commonly called “Gain Structure”.
-The signal (your instrument) plugs into the jack and depending on where you adjust the input sensitivity – in the case of our amps it’s labeled HI/LOW but you may also see Active/Passive or something to that effect, you are setting the first block of gain in the amplifier.
-The Bullhead input is designed to accept a wide range of sources from passive to active instruments as well as from an acoustic bass pickup.
+The signal (your instrument) plugs into the jack and depending on where you adjust the input sensitivity – you are setting the first block of gain in the amplifier.
+The Bullhead input is designed to accept a wide range of sources from passive to active instruments as well as an acoustic bass pickup.
 This input is AC coupled to prevent unknown sources from damaging the input circuitry with DC or spikes.
 The rest of the circuit is DC coupled all the way to the output.

 The input section sets the gain level into the EQ.
 If you under-power the signal into the EQ section you just won’t have enough voltage to get the EQ to work to its fullest potential and you’ll add noise.
 Over-power the input to the EQ section and you’ll have distortion.
 When you add EQ you also increase the Gain.
-On the Bullhead we’ve included a multi-segment LED ladder that shows you just how much gain created after you’ve adjusted the input attenuator, Gain knob and EQ.
+On our amps we’ve included a multi-segment LED ladder (Bullhead 1K) or a two LED system (Bullhead .5K & Mini 500) that shows you just how much gain created after you’ve adjusted the input attenuator, Gain knob and EQ.
 A little of the red indicator won’t create problems – just illuminate them at the peaks or loudest points when you set up the gain structure.

 Before we dissect the EQ circuit it should be noted that there are a couple schools of thought on running the EQ section of any audio device but for simplicity sake, let’s discuss bass amps.
 Some suggest that you should first set the instrument tone controls where you like them then adjust the EQ to suit the cabinet and room characteristics.
 Others suggest that you leave the bass in a flat position (this presumes you have an active EQ on the bass) and dial in the amplifier EQ first.
 It should be noted that as you add volume (by turning up the master) you are changing the perceived tonality of the system.
 You’ll hear more low frequency at higher volumes (research Fletcher and Munson curves) so when you’re setting up your amp you should try to approximate the volume levels at which you’ll be playing – a good time to do this is at the sound check.
 When you add EQ you are also adding gain (the reverse is true as well – cut EQ and you’re reducing gain).
 Think about this when judging the Gain Structure of the amp.
 The amplifier is probably cleaner than your on-board preamp and we’ve had the best success setting the bass controls flat, dialing in an approximate tone and then tweaking the bass to hone in on the the sound that best suits you.